 This guideline does not replace statutory duties and good practice as set out in relevant legislation and guidance, including:

 This guideline aims to complement legislation and guidance by providing evidence-based recommendations about how to improve people's experiences of care and support.
 Actions already required by law, or recommended in guidance, are not replicated here unless there was evidence to suggest that these were not happening in practice, or were of particular importance to people's experiences.

-You can also see this guideline in the NICE Pathway on people's experience in adult social care services.
+You can see everything NICE says on this topic in the NICE Pathway on people's experience in adult social care services.

 To find NICE guidance on related topics, including guidance in development, see the NICE webpage on adult's social care.

 For full details of the evidence and the guideline committee's discussions, see the full guideline and appendices.
 You can also find information about how the guideline was developed, including details of the committee.